Andret2344/surround-it/README.md

 ## Usage

 1. Install the extension from your browser's store (see [Installation](#installation)).
-2. Highlight any text in an input, textarea or contentEditable DOM element.
+2. Highlight any text in an input, textarea, or contentEditable DOM element.
 3. Press the key for the desired wrapper (e.g., `"`).
 4. **Result**: Text is automatically wrapped: `"selected text"`
 5. **Edge cases**: